 Apply for Your Yellowstone Wedding Permit

 Wedding ceremonies taking place within Yellowstone will require a Special Use Permit, which costs $250.
 You will need to fill out an application for your permit and submit the completed form with the application fee.
 You’ll need to submit your application between 2 weeks to 12 months before your requested date.
-I always recommend submitting your permit as early as possible.
+I always recommend submitting your permit as early as possible to give you the best odds of getting the location you want for your date.

+The other important documents you will need to elope in Yellowstone is your marriage license.
 You need to obtain your marriage license from state you’ll be getting married in.
-The majority of Yellowstone is in Wyoming (Park County and Teton County) with smaller portions in Idaho and Montana.
+While the majority of Yellowstone is in Wyoming (Park County and Teton County) there are a few smaller portions in Idaho and Montana.
 Once you’ve decided on your ceremony location, you will need to obtain your marriage license from the appropriate state.

 How To Get A Marriage License In Wyoming